userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 * **Snaps are easy to create**\
   The process of creating a snap for a Qt 5 and/or KDE Frameworks application builds on standard tools like `cmake` and `make`, enabling you to re-use the application's existing build system when creating your snap.
 * **Snaps are easy to discover and install**\
-  Millions of users can find and install your snaps in desktop stores like Ubuntu's App Centre, on the online Snap Store or from the command line.
+  Millions of users can browse and install snaps in the online [Snap Store](https://snapcraft.io/store), in the [official application](https://snapcraft.io/snap-store) and other graphical store frontends such as GNOME Software or KDE Discover, or from the command line.
 * **Snaps install and run the same across Linux**\
   You can rely on carefully curated extensions to provide the main libraries that your applications depend on, and then bundle the exact versions of any additional dependencies within the snap.
 * **You control the release schedule**\
   You decide when a new version of your application is released without having to wait for distributions to catch up.
 * **Snaps automatically update to the latest version**\
-  Users' systems will check for new versions and upgrade in the background four times a day.
+  Users' systems check for new versions and upgrade in the background four times a day.
 * **Upgrades are safe**\
   If your snap fails to upgrade, users automatically roll back to the previous revision.
 * **Snaps run in a sandbox by default**\